-Manufacturing Pmi in Hungary averaged 52.39 points from 1995 until 2020, reaching an all time high of 61.10 points in May of 2017 and a record low of 28.50 points in March of 2020.
+Manufacturing PMI in Hungary averaged 52.46 points from 1995 until 2022, reaching an all time high of 66.01 points in December of 2021 and a record low of 29.63 points in March of 2020.
 This page provides the latest reported value for - Hungary Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Hungary Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020.
+Hungary Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Manufacturing Pmi in Hungary is expected to be 47.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Pmi in Hungary to stand at 50.80 in 12 months time.
-In the long-term, the Hungary Manufacturing PMI is projected to trend around 52.00 points in 2021 and 52.50 points in 2022, according to our econometric models.
+Manufacturing PMI in Hungary is expected to be 53.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hungary Manufacturing PMI is projected to trend around 52.80 points in 2023 and 52.50 points in 2024, according to our econometric models.